MichelleRahman21/capstone-backend-michelle/README.md

 middleware in the chain.
 Otherwise, the request will hang and the client won't get a response!

-In the case of our to-do API though, we'll use a pre-existing middleware from an NPM package instead of writing our own.
+In the case of our API though, we'll use a pre-existing middleware from an NPM package named [body-parser](https://www.npmjs.com/package/body-parser) instead of writing our own.

 ## Our Express API Template